Tommy Robinson: Activities since 2014

 On 4 March 2019, at 11 pm, Robinson arrived uninvited outside the home of a journalist who covers far-right issues and attempted to intimidate him.
 Robinson revealed the journalist's address on a livestream and threatened to reveal the addresses of other journalists.
 He left after police arrived, but returned at 5 am.
 Robinson said this was an act of retaliation for having been served a legal letter at his parents-in-law's home, an act which he said was videoed and which he described as harassment.
 Robinson gave no indication that the journalist he attempted to intimidate had been involved in that alleged act.
 The journalist said the letter had been given to a police officer 50 metres from the house in question.

 In January 2020, Robinson was given the Sappho Award (also known as the International Free Press award) by the Danish Free Press Society at Christiansborg Palace in Copenhagen.
 The International Free Press Society is closely connected to the counterjihad movement and Liz Fekete, the executive director of the Institute of Race Relations in Britain, has suggested that it is an instrument for pushing the boundaries of hate speech.

 On 1 November 2020, Robinson was arrested at Speakers' Corner in Hyde Park, London, for breaking COVID-19 lockdown rules.
 Robinson has promoted debunked conspiracy theories about COVID-19 vaccines.

 In May 2021, he attended a march in London in support of Israel.

-In response to the Telford child sexual exploitation scandal, Robinson held a protest in January 2022 where he screened his 73-minute documentary about Muslim grooming gangs, titled The Rape of Britain: Survivor Stories.
+In January 2022, in response to the Telford child sexual exploitation scandal, Robinson held a protest where he screened his 73-minute documentary style video about Muslim grooming gangs, titled The Rape of Britain: Survivor Stories.

-In August 2025, Robinson shared a video on Twitter of a black man and his brother playing with his white granddaughters in a park in North Yorkshire, falsely accusing them of pedophilia, which resulted in the family being racially abused with false pedophilia accusations.
+In August 2025, Robinson shared a video on Twitter of a black man and his brother playing with his white granddaughters in a park in North Yorkshire, falsely accusing them of paedophilia, which resulted in the family being racially abused with false paedophilia accusations.
 Labour MP for Redcar Anna Turley had to write a reference letter of good behaviour after the victim was suspended by his management.
 Turley stated that there was "no place for hate in our town" and said she was "heartbroken" for the family "who've been targeted and abused because of Tommy Robinson's poisonous lies".
-On 13 September 2025, in central London, over 110,000 people gathered in a 'Unite the Kingdom' rally organised by Robinson.
-A 5,000-strong counter-protest by anti-racism campaigners also took place.
-Violence at the rally saw 26 police officers injured, and 24 people arrested, after protesters threw bottles and other projectiles.